garywill/linux-router/README.md

 #  Linux-router

 Share your Linux's Internet access to other devices.

+The goal is to easily set/unset your Linux PC/embedded device as a gateway/hotspot/transparent proxy.
+It wraps the complicated `iptables`, `dnsmasq` etc. stuff.
+Use in one command, restore by `control-c`.

-Works on wired, wireless and virtual networks.
+It works on wired, wireless and virtual networks.

 ##  Features